Your Planting Zone is:

 H2: plant Description

-This stunning plant is a shrub that grows its clusters in semi-shaded areas.
-The vibrant blue flowers bloom with handsome green foliage, usually on old wood.
+This stunning shrub grows its clusters in semi-shaded areas.
+The vibrant azure flowers bloom with handsome green foliage, usually on old wood.

-Sometimes, these deciduous flowers bloom with a pink, purple, or white hue instead of blue.
+Sometimes, these deciduous flowers bloom with a pink, purple, or white hue instead of azure.

 While many people might consider this plant a "showy" plant, that does not make it any less beautiful.
-It is relatively fast-growing and easy to maintain, with its best bloom time in late spring or early summer.
+Nikko Blue Hydrangea is relatively fast-growing and easy to maintain, with its best bloom time in late spring or early summer.

 Water plan regularly to keep the soil moist (i.e., a couple of times a week).
 Good companion plants include Holly, Rose of Sharon, Azaleas, and Sweetspires.

-If left to its own devices, this native Japanese plant can reach four to six feet tall and wide in no time.
+If left to its own devices, this native Japanese plant can quickly reach four to six feet tall and wide.
 It typically grows at a rate of approximately 24 inches per year.

 H4: Soil and Water

-This kind of plant likes moist soil that drains well.
-The most important thing to consider is the soil's acidity, or lack thereof, which ultimately plays a significant role in determining bloom color.
+This plant likes moist soil that drains well.
+The most crucial factor to consider is the soil's acidity, or lack thereof, which ultimately plays a significant role in determining bloom color.

-More acidic soil produces that vibrant blue color, but pink appears with more alkaline mixtures.
-You can raise acidity by adding sphagnum peat moss to the soil or nitrogen fertilizer.
+More acidic soil produces that vibrant azure color, but pink appears with more alkaline mixtures.
+You can raise acidity by adding sphagnum peat moss or nitrogen fertilizer to the soil.

 H4: Conditions for Temperature and Humidity

-Some of them can grow in temperatures as cold as 32 degrees Fahrenheit when fully grown.
+Some can grow fully in temperatures as low as 32 degrees Fahrenheit.
 That said, newer, younger plants must be grown in temperatures lower than 35 to 40 degrees Fahrenheit.

-These plants generally like mid to high humidity at any age, growing particularly well in summer.
-Too much of a dry climate, like what you might find in a desert, can make the plant wither and droop.
+These plants generally like mid to high humidity at any age and grow particularly well in summer.
+A too-dry climate, like that in a desert, can cause the plant to wither and droop.

 H4: Details on Pruning